* This free lesson is part of the PrintLab Classroom lesson portal. To purchase one-year access to 3D printing lesson plan portal, click here. *

-In this 1 hour lesson students will collaboratively design and 3D print their school name in braille.
-The lesson involves context about the written language braille along with mathematical calculations, CAD design and 3D printing.
-Enrolling in the lesson will give you complete access to the teacher training material and lesson documents.
+In this one-hour lesson students will collaboratively design and 3D print their school name in braille.
+The lesson involves context about the written language braille along with mathematical calculations, CAD design, and 3D printing.
+Enrolling in PrintLab Classroom will give you complete access to the teacher training material and lesson documents.
 This includes content to help you prepare and deliver the lesson along with design tutorials so you become familiar with the process prior to teaching it in the classroom.

 In this lesson students will:

 - Understand the basic principles of braille design

 - Develop an understanding of 3D printers and how they operate

 - Manufacture braille models through 3D printing

 1 x laptop/computer with mouse and internet access

 1 x laptop/computer preloaded with slicing software for your 3D printer